Alena Douhan: Special Rapporteur

 According to the National Review, the role of Special Rapporteur was created by a 2014 resolution at the U.N.
 Human Rights Council introduced by Iran on behalf of the non-aligned movement, and Douhan is the second to occupy the role.
 The role is unpaid and its holder is not a member of the UN staff.
+Germany, France the United Kingdom and the United States voted against the resolution to create her role while Russia, China, Venezuela and Saudi Arabia voted for the resolution.

-In May 2022, Hong Kong Free Press reported that, in 2021, Douhan received a $200,000 contribution from the Chinese government, $150,000 from Russia, and $25,000 from Qatar.
+In May 2022, Hong Kong Free Press reported that, in 2021, Douhan received a $200,000 contribution from the Chinese government, $150,000 from Russia, and $225,000 from Qatar.

+China

+In May 2024, following a visit to China, Douhan voiced opposition to United States sanctions against China, particularly import restrictions under the Uyghur Forced Labor Prevention Act.
+In an interview with Politico about the visit, Douhan refused to address the findings of the 2022 UN Human Rights Office report on Xinjiang.

 Qatar

 Douhan was in Qatar for twelve days in November 2020 to assess the impact of sanctions imposed by neighbouring countries.
 She was due to report at the 48th session of the UN Human Rights Council, to be held in September 2021.
 In a preliminary statement, she urged the lifting of sanctions.

 Syria

 In December 2020, Douhan asked the U.S. to lift its sanctions against Syria, saying they "may inhibit rebuilding of Syria’s civilian infrastructure” destroyed by the conflict, and may “violate the human rights of the Syrian people”.
-Her comments were welcomed by the Syrian government, and rejected by the US Special Envoy for Syria.
+Her comments were welcomed by the Syrian government, and rejected by the U.S. Special Envoy for Syria.
 In November 2022, Douhan visited Syria and again called on the U.S., the European Union and some Arab states to lift their sanctions, which, she said, were having a large negative effect "across all walks of life in the country" and were "leading to shortages in medicines and medical equipment that affect the lives of ordinary Syrians".